gillian-guide/gillian-guide.github.io/docs/en/enhancements.md

 1. Install [IV-SDK .NET and Clonk's Coding Library](../resources/mod-dependencies.md/#iv-sdk-net) if you hadn't already.
 2. In :material-file-cog:`IVSDKDotNet/config.ini` disable `PauseExecutionWhenNotInFocus` to prevent some issues.
-3. Go to the latest [Release](https://github.com/ClonkAndre/ProjectThunderIV/releases/latest).
+3. Go to the latest [release page](https://github.com/ClonkAndre/ProjectThunderIV/releases/latest).
 4. Download the :material-zip-box:`ProjectThunder.vx.x.zip`.
 5. Extract the contents of :material-folder: ==Files for the main directory== into the game folder.
     - **Do not extract the :material-folder: ==pc== folder** - rather, extract it to the :material-folder: ==update== folder instead.